 Like its name — translating to “the tide” — our Dreams Las Mareas stay ebbed and flowed, having ups and downs.
 Overall, we had an amazing trip in Costa Rica, and the highs at the resort outweighed the lows.

-Dreams Las Mareas Located In Costa Rica’s Tropical Dry Forest
+Staying in Costa Rica’s Tropical Dry Forest

 If you are looking for a secluded getaway, you’ve come to the right place.
 The closest airport, Daniel Oduber Quirós International Airport in Liberia, is about an hour-and-a-half-long drive.
-The nearest town — La Paz — is about 30 minutes away by taxi.
-Expect excursions to be full-day affairs with two-hour commutes each way to Palo Verde National Park and four hours to Arenal volcano and Monteverde’s hanging bridges.
+The nearest town — La Cruz — is about 30 minutes away by taxi.
+Expect excursions to be full-day affairs with two-hour commutes each way to Palo Verde National Park and four hours to Arenal Volcano and Monteverde’s hanging bridges.

-Surrounded by tropical dry forest, it’s unlikely rain will spoil your vacation during Costa Rica’s dry season (summer) from mid-November to April.
+Surrounded by a tropical dry forest, it’s unlikely that rain will spoil your vacation during Costa Rica’s dry season (summer) from mid-November to April.
 Because the forest circles the resort, you may see exotic birds, iguanas, and monkeys playing in the trees.

-Beautiful Accommodations Feature Open-Layout Rooms
+Accommodations Feature Open-Layout Rooms

-Intimate Bathroom Includes Phone In The Toilet Stall
+Intimate Bathroom Includes Phone in the Toilet Stall

 I’m not exactly sure why you’d want to use a phone while on the toilet, but you can at Dreams Las Mareas.
 The bathroom may not be the most private, but the amenities are thoughtful.
 You’ll find a hair dryer in the armoire, bath products and washcloths on the sink, and fluffy full-sized towels on a shelf under the sinks.